arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Experiments and Analyses

 \subsection{Experiment Setup}

-To demonstrate the generalizability of our method and evaluations, we conduct experiments using two proprietary and three open-source LLMs as backbone model representatives: GPT-4o~\cite{GPT4o}, GPT-4o-mini~\cite{GPT4omini}, DeepSeek-V3 (685B;~\citealp{DeepSeek-V3}), LLAMA-3.3 (70B;~\citealp{LLAMA3}), and Mistral-Large (123B;~\citealp{MistralLarge}).
-We apply all baseline methods and our proposed method to each model and use our evaluation framework to assess the quality of the generated tables based on our benchmark, focusing on four aspects: paper selection (\textbf{Paper}), schema content overlap (\textbf{Schema}), single-cell value overlap (\textbf{Unary Value}), and comparisons across cells (\textbf{Pairwise Value}).
-For paper selection, we use \textbf{recall} as the metric to measure the number of ground-truth papers successfully selected.
-For the latter three tasks, we report precision (P), recall (R), and F1 scores (F1), as explained in \S\ref{sec:qa_synthesis_tabular_evaluation}.
+To demonstrate the generalizability of our method and evaluations, we conduct experiments using three proprietary and three open-source LLMs as backbone model representatives: GPT-4o~\cite{GPT4o}, GPT-4o-mini~\cite{GPT4omini}, GPT-o3~\cite{GPTo3}, DeepSeek-V3 (685B;~\citealp{DeepSeek-V3}), LLaMa-3.3 (70B;~\citealp{LLaMa3}), and Mistral-Large (123B;~\citealp{MistralLarge}).
+We apply all baseline methods and our proposed method to each model and use our evaluation framework to assess the quality of the generated tables based on our benchmark, focusing on four aspects: paper selection (\textbf{Paper}), schema content overlap (\textbf{Schema}), single-cell value overlap (\textbf{Unary Value}), and comparisons across cells (\textbf{Pairwise Value})\footnote{For paper selection, recall is emphasized instead of precision since missing relevant papers is more critical than including slightly noisy ones in literature review tasks.}.
+For paper selection (T2) and all T3 dimensions, we report precision (P), recall (R), and F1.
+For the COT and GPT-o3 variants, T2 P/F1 are omitted on this slice due to compute limits.
+Due to cost, GPT-o3 is evaluated on a fixed subset.